Silly-Scripts/BubbleClicker-SillyHub/README.md

-# BubbleClicker-SillyHub Version 1.1.0
+# BubbleClicker-SillyHub Version 1.1.2

-3 Kill Monsters to Save Princess 0.3.0
+3 Kill Monsters to Save Princess 0.3.0 (Beta)

 if you have bugs reports DM Silly#3858